by Susan Flantzer

 José had five siblings:

-During his childhood, José was exposed to his mother’s highly religious influence, as well as the influence of António Stief, an Austrian Jesuit priest who accompanied his mother Maria Anna of Austria to Portugal, as a royal confessor.
+During his childhood, José was exposed to his mother’s highly religious influence and the influence of António Stief, an Austrian Jesuit priest who accompanied his mother Maria Anna of Austria to Portugal, as a royal confessor.
 José received an education typical of a prince of the time, studying science and languages.
 He was a devout Catholic and passionate about Italian opera, assembling one of the largest European collections of opera scores.

 To strengthen an alliance with Spain, a double marriage between Portugal and Spain was arranged between José and Mariana Victoria of Spain, daughter of Felipe V, King of Spain, and between José’s elder sister Barbara and Felipe V’s son and heir Fernando, Prince of Asturias, later Fernando VI, King of Spain.
 In a complex and protocol-filled arrangement called the Exchange of Princesses, on January 19, 1729, the two sets of princes and princesses were escorted to the Portugal-Spain border by the two royal courts, and the princesses were exchanged in a richly decorated wooden pavilion built on a bridge over the Caia River that linked the towns of Elvas, Portugal and Badajoz, Spain.
 Then, both couples were married in richly decorated pavilions on the same day on the grooms’ sides of the Caia River.

 José and Mariana Victoria developed a close relationship.
 They both enjoyed hunting as well as music.
 Mariana Victoria was an accomplished singer and they patronized Italian opera singers and the theater.
-They were both passionately religious but despite this, José had several mistresses much to the dislike of his wife.
+They were both passionately religious but despite this, José had several mistresses much to his wife’s dislike.

 José and Mariana Victoria had four daughters but there were also four stillbirths including one stillborn son: